FREExM1ND/social-links-profile-solution/README.md

 ### Continued development

 Using the Figma file came in particularly handy this time around.
-I tried using the screenshot that was provided in the assets, but I found very quickly that I uncomfortable not knowing the exact dimensions of the design.
+I tried using the screenshot that was provided in the assets, but I quickly realized that I was uncomfortable not knowing the exact dimensions of the design.
 I'm sure this situation will come up again, so if the design allows, I want to start the design not using the Figma file and see how far I can get.

 ### Useful resources